-The shared risk development contract is one of the mechanisms allowing the compensation of institutional, technological and financial risk asymmetries, during the first phases of technology transfer. То allow later developments, up to the marketing of products, ONERA has adapted its Spin-off Charter, as another collaboration tool, in order to support the integration of researchers into the SME, when a technology transfer towards the SME takes place.
+The shared risk development contract is one of the mechanisms allowing the compensation of institutional, technological and financial risk asymmetries, during the integration researchers into the SME, when a technology transfer towards the SME takes place.

 This evolution results from acknowledging the failure of the existing spin-off policies of the public research establishments, whether in France or elsewhere in Europe.
 The great scarcity of researcher spin-offs is a logical consequence of the natural differences in skills necessary as between the enterprise world and that of research.
-Success in the creation of a company depends not only on the quality of technology, but particularly on that of the management team, and on financial and operational resources, in order to control marketing, commercial, financial, industrial and productive components, making possible to move, in a limited period of time, from a good technology to a business success.
-The goal of the Charter revision, toward integration of the researcher wishing to "spinoff" into an existing structure, is thus to support the meeting, within a pre-existent framework, that of the SMEs, of these components of success so as to reduce the risks, both for the researcher, and the SME, and ONERA as well.
+Success in the creation of a company depends not only on the quality of technology, but particularly on that of the management team, and on financial and operational resources, in order to control marketing, commercial, financial, industrial and productive components, making it possible to move, in a limited period of time, from a good technology to a business success.
+The goal of the Charter revision, toward integration of the researcher wishing to "spin-off" into an existing structure, is thus to support the meeting, within a pre-existent framework: that of the SMEs, of these components of success so as to reduce the risks, for both the researcher and the SME, and for ONERA as well.

-The departure of the researcher to the SME wishing to accommodate him or her, with the transfer of a technology in which he or she is an expert, takes place under conditions that are at the same time safe and incentivating; in particular, the traditional conditions: the possibility of returning to ONERA during the first three years, financial aid, and the financing of training to reinforce the necessary skills for his or her new mission.
+The departure of the researcher to the SME wishing to accommodate him or her, with the transfer of a technology in which he or she is an expert, takes place under conditions that are at the same time safe and incentivizing; in traditional conditions: particular, the possibility of returning to ONERA during the first three years, financial aid, and the financing of training to reinforce the necessary skills for his or her new mission.

-The main point is however the condition of opening the SME capital to the researcher in order to position him or her as an "entrepreneur" on the same level as his or her new partners (at least 5% for a small company; flexible for an average-sized This makes development of company). "cultural" positioning possible for the spin-off researcher, and a clear confirmation of the interest of the receiving SME for the new business that the researcher will contribute to develop and manage within it.
+The main point is however the condition of opening the SME capital to the researcher in order to position him or her as an "entrepreneur" on the same level as his or her new partners (at least 5% for a small company; flexible for an average-sized company).
+This development of "cultural" positioning possible for the spin-off researcher, and a clear confirmation of the interest of the receiving SME for the new business that the researcher will contribute to develop and manage within it.

-II.1.5 - ONERA-SME Technology Charter
+II.3.2 -ONERA-SME Technology Charter

-In order to give a more general framework to these relations, to gather the collaborative tools, to define the principles of the expected collaboration with the SME, and to ensure this collaboration policy can be maintained for the foreseeable future, ONERA made the strategic choice of setting up an ONERA-SME partner technology Charter.
+In order to give a more general framework for these relations, to gather the collaborative tools, to define the principles of the expected collaboration with the SME, and to ensure this collaboration policy can be maintained for the foreseeable future, ONERA made the strategic choice of setting up an ONERA-SME partner technology Charter.